 So what are my favorite things to add fried rice you ask?
 Pretty much all the things.
 This Andouille and Shrimp fried rice has andouille sausage, shrimp, eggs, bacon, jalapeños, carrots and bell peppers.

 I have been adding bacon to my fried rice for as long as I can remember.
 My dad would always add it to his and finding the little bites of smoky bacon was always my favorite part.

-I also wanted to mention that it is important to use cold leftover rice for this dish.
+Throughout my years of making fried rice, I have learned one very important tip: Use day old rice.
+Cold leftover rice works so much better than freshly made rice.
 I have tried to make fried rice before by cooking the rice right before I fried it and it turned into a mushy blob.
-Not so yummy.
+Not exactly what I was going for.